ronitd2002/qosf-2024-app/README.md

 **For each section I have validated my results against traditional pennylane results to show the accuracy of my final product states for each implementation i.e NAIVE matrix as well as ADVANCED tensor.**

+---
+# Task 2

+## Explanation and requirements for completion

+This task wtv...

+## Effect of noise on results..

+Show the effect.

+---

+# What I want to work on for this QOSF cohort?

+Specify your experience and interest....